banointan/myitjournal/docs/security/dokumentation/webserver/apache/http-1.1-deaktivieren.md

 It may also be adapted for other Unix-like systems (e.g. CentOS, Fedora, Arch), but paths and module management commands may differ slightly.

+#### Prerequisites
+- Apache version 2.4.17 or higher (required for HTTP/2 support)
+- SSL certificate already configured
+- Root access to your server

 ---

 ### Step 1: Verify if `mod_http2` is Installed and Enabled